Dude-Hows-My-City/city_microservice/README.md

 ## About This Project
-**[View the Live Site](http://dude-hows-my-city.herokuapp.com/)** **Dude How's My City?** is a fullstack service-oriented application that provides users with the capability of searching and comparing cities they might be interested in with economic, social, and cultural data.
+**[View the Live Site](http://dude-hows-my-city.herokuapp.com/)**

+"**Dude How's My City?**" is a fullstack service-oriented application that provides users with the capability of searching and comparing cities they might be interested in with economic, social, and cultural data.

 ## Key Features